ankured182/ankured182.github.io/_posts/2017-11-27-Importance-Of-Vendor-Certifications.markdown

 ---

-It is always a good investment to do vendor certifications like MCSD,MCP(microsoft) ,CCNA(cisco),ORACLE DB administration because it serves as a proof to your potential employer of your capability.
+It is always a good investment to do vendor certifications like MCSD,MCP(microsoft) ,CCNA(cisco),ORACLE DB administration because it serves as a proof of your capability to your potential employer .

 While each company may have its own unique way of doing tasks,if they use any of the technologies (IT related) above,then you are automatically ahead of your competitor.